7 Ways to Use a Loan for Your Pawn Shop

 2. Insure Your Inventory

 While the amount of insurance you’ll need will vary based on numerous factors, all pawn shops should have some type of insurance coverage.
-This will protect your shop and the products you carry if items are stolen, your geographic area experiences a weather related-disaster, or you experience another type of issue covered by insurance.
+This will protect your shop and the products or services you offer.

 Insurance is important for any business, but especially for pawn shops in which the merchandise can be valuable, expensive, or even impossible to replace.